 Message from ACM Costa Rica Spanish Language Coordinator Mario Morera

-Throughout this fall semester program, students live with host families in San José near to the Universidad de Costa Rica and the ACM center in the San Pedro neighborhood; students who opt to conduct their community practicum with an organization in a rural area live with a second host family during their month-long rural community parcticum.
-Students will make weekly visits to sites around the country, and are involved in activities to become more actively engaged in the local community.
-The program schedule offers ample opportunities for independent travel to Costa Rica’s beautiful beaches, mountains, and forests.
-While all ACM courses are offered in the ACM program center, a cooperation agreement with the nearby Universidad de Costa Rica gives students access to cultural and sports facilities and student clubs and teams, and provides a wealth of opportunities for interaction with local Costa Rican university students, giving students a taste of Latin American student life.
+Throughout the program, students live with host families in San José near the Universidad de Costa Rica and the ACM center in the San Pedro neighborhood; students who opt to conduct their community practicum with an organization in a rural area live with a second host family during the month-long project.
+Site visits in and near San José are part of every course, and students are encouraged to become involved in activities to become more actively engaged in the local community.
+The program schedule allows for independent travel to Costa Rica’s beautiful beaches, mountains, and forests.
+While all ACM courses are offered in the ACM program center, an agreement with the nearby Universidad de Costa Rica gives students access to cultural and sports facilities and student clubs and teams, and provides a wealth of opportunities for interaction with local students and a taste of local university life.